calhighrobotics/high_stakes_x/TASKS.md

 ## Ideas
 - Implement testing for the codebase
+- Create 4 Bar class and controller when idea is finalized
+- Be able to control the color sensor in the intake class, maybe a toggle system for the sensor, integrated with the disabled screen.
+- PID's for lifts / Ramp up subsystems

 ## To Complete
-- Write a GUI for the Brain Screen with required information for the driver
+- Driving information on screen
+- Tune autonomous routine - Specifically Pure pursuit

 ## In Progress
-- Tune Autonomous Routine in the PID and the Pure Pursuit algorithms
 - Update 1516B wiki to latest codebase.
+- Autonomous selector screen -> Move out of POC and create full UI

 ## Completed
-- Implemented toggle systems for switching subsystems during robot usage.
+- Implemented basic toggle systems for switching subsystems during robot usage & disabled mode.
-- Document the codebase
-    - Classes/Methods/Structs/Files/Variables